-In accordance with Article 2, prior approval is required for travel costs for dependents and must be requested via use of NSF's electronic systems.
-NSF approval of such changes will be by an amendment to the grant signed by the cognizant NSF Grants and Agreements Officer.
+NSF prior written approval is required for travel costs for dependents and must be requested via use of NSF's electronic systems.
+NSF approval of such changes will be by an amendment to the grant.

-- c.
-Use of U.S.-Flag Air Carriers - 1.
-In accordance with the Fly America Act (49 USC 40118), any air transportation to, from, between, or within a country other than the U.S. of persons or property, the expense of which will be assisted by NSF funding, must be performed by or under a code-sharing arrangement with a U.S.-flag air carrier if service provided by such a carrier is available (see Comptroller General Decision B-240956, dated September 25, 1991).
-Tickets (or documentation for electronic tickets) must identify the U.S. flag air carrier's designator code and flight number. - 2.
-For the purposes of this requirement, U.S.-flag air carrier service is considered available even though:
+c.
+Use of US-Flag Air Carriers

+1. In accordance with the Fly America Act (49 USC 40118), any air transportation to, from, between, or within a country other than the US of persons or property, the expense of which will be assisted by NSF funding, must be performed by or under a code-sharing arrangement with a US-flag air carrier if service provided by such a carrier is available (see Comptroller General Decision B-240956, dated September 25, 1991).
+Tickets (or documentation for electronic tickets) must identify the US flag air carrier's designator code and flight number.

+2. For the purposes of this requirement, US-flag air carrier service is considered available even though:

-- (a) comparable or a different kind of service can be provided at less cost by a foreign-flag air carrier: - (b) foreign-flag air carrier service is preferred by, or is more convenient for, NSF or traveler; or - (c) service by a foreign-flag air carrier can be paid for in excess foreign currency. - 3.
-The following rules apply unless their application would result in the first or last leg of travel from or to the U.S. being performed by a foreign-flag air carrier: - (a) a U.S.-flag air carrier shall be used to destination or, in the absence of direct or through service, to the farthest interchange point on a usually traveled route. - (b) if a U.S.-flag air carrier does not serve an origin or interchange point, a foreign-flag air carrier shall be used only to the nearest interchange point on a usually traveled route to connect with a U.S. flag air carrier. - d.
+(a) comparable or a different kind of service can be provided at less cost by a foreign-flag air carrier;

+(b) foreign-flag air carrier service is preferred by, or is more convenient for, NSF or traveler; or

+(c) service by a foreign-flag air carrier can be paid for in excess foreign currency.

+3. The following rules apply unless their application would result in the first or last leg of travel from or to the US being performed by a foreign-flag air carrier:

+(a) a US-flag air carrier shall be used to destination or, in the absence of direct or through service, to the farthest interchange point on a usually traveled route.

+(b) if a US-flag air carrier does not serve an origin or interchange point, a foreign-flag air carrier shall be used only to the nearest interchange point on a usually traveled route to connect with a US flag air carrier.

+d.
 Use of Foreign-Flag Air Carriers